dangoslen/dangoslen-me-site/content/blog/be-willing-to-change-your-mind.md

 ---
 path: /ato-recap-2022
 date: 2022-11-19T00:00:00.000Z
-title: Be Willing to Change You Mind
+title: Be Willing to Change Your Mind
 description: Changing your mind isn't neccesarily bad thing.
 Nor is it a sign of weakness.
 It might even be a sign of strength.
 keywords:
   - changing your mind